MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSitePageAsSitePageLastModifiedByUserServiceProvisioningError.md

 ## SYNOPSIS
 Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a user object .
 Supports $filter (eq, not, for isResolved and serviceInstance).

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupSitePageAsSitePageLastModifiedByUserServiceProvisioningError](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSitePageAsSitePageLastModifiedByUserServiceProvisioningError?view=graph-powershell-beta)

 ## SYNTAX